Well you’re in the right place!

 My name is Jules and I’ve been blogging about my two big loves, food and simplicity since 2005.

-I’m on a mission to help you enjoy more tasty home cooked meals.
+I’m on a mission to help you enjoy more tasty home cooked dinners.

 Because I believe cooking and eating are two of lifes great pleasures.